Swedish Finn Historical Society

-The Swedish Finn Historical Society is a genealogical association in Seattle, Washington, US.
+The Swedish Finn Historical Society is a nonprofit, genealogical association in Seattle, Washington, US.

-Persons sharing an interest in Swedish-Finn culture, tradition, and history founded the Swedish-Finn Historical Society in 1991.
+Persons sharing an interest in Finland Swedish culture, tradition, and history founded the Swedish-Finn Historical Society in 1991.

-Their mission statement: "To gather and preserve the emigration history of Swedish Finns across the world; connect Swedish Finns to their roots in Finland; and celebrate our cultural heritage."
+Their mission statement: "To gather and preserve the emigration history of Finland Swedes across the world; connect Finland Swedes to their roots in Finland; and celebrate our cultural heritage."

-The society maintains an archive and a library containing material pertaining to Swedish Finn culture, history, and tradition and makes this material available for interpretive, educational and research purposes.
+The society maintains an archive and a library containing material pertaining to Finland Swedish culture, history, and tradition and makes this material available for interpretive, educational and research purposes.
 The society publishes a periodical, the Quarterly, and maintains a website.
 The Society provides genealogical information to members.
 The society arranges and participates in cultural events.
-The society invites people interested in the Swedish Finn culture and tradition worldwide to become members.
+The society invites people interested in the Finland Swedish culture and tradition worldwide to become members.